-59 Art.
+55 Art.
 8(3) of the 1961 Convention.

-60 L. Bucken and R. de Groot, 'Deprivation of nationality under article 8 (3) of the 1961 Convention on the reduction of statelessness' (2018), Maastricht Journal of European and Comparative Law, Vol. 25(1) pp. 38-51, p.
-42. 61 UNHRC, 'Human rights and arbitrary deprivation of nationality: Report of the Secretary-General' A/HRC/25/28 (2013), para 12.
+56 L. Bucken and R. de Groot, 'Deprivation of nationality under article 8 (3) of the 1961 Convention on the reduction of statelessness' (2018), Maastricht Journal of European and Comparative Law, Vol. 25(1) pp. 38-51, p.
+42.

+57 UNHRC, 'Human rights and arbitrary deprivation of nationality: Report of the Secretary-General' A/HRC/25/28 (2013), para 12.

-- 40. Developments in human rights law have considerably narrowed further the circumstances in which these exceptions may be applied.
-In all cases, consideration is to be given to the person's responsibility for the act(s) which provide the basis for the deprivation as well as the circumstances in which they were committed, in line with the general requirement of proportionality.
-Further, even States that do invoke this option are restricted by other obligations under international law, as set out in these Principles. - 41.
-In order to meet their obligation to ensure that a person shall not lose or be deprived of nationality if this would render them stateless, States are required to examine whether the person possesses another nationality at the time of loss or deprivation, not whether they could acquire a nationality at some future date.
-This assessment should not be made on the basis of one State's interpretation of another State's nationality law but rather should be informed by consultations with and written confirmation from the State in question.
-In accordance with the general rule that the responsibility for substantiating a claim lies with the party which advances that claim [...] the burden lies primarily with authorities of a State that is seeking to apply rules for loss or deprivation of nationality to show that the person affected has another nationality.
-The State should demonstrate conclusively that this is indeed the case, for example, by providing an attestation from the other State of nationality that the person concerned is regarded as a national (see further also Principle 2.3).
+40. In order to meet their obligation to ensure that a person shall not lose or be deprived of nationality if this would render them stateless, States are required to examine whether the person possesses another nationality at the time of loss or deprivation, not whether they could acquire a nationality at some future date.58 This assessment should not be made on the basis of one State's interpretation of another State's nationality law but rather should be informed by consultations with and written confirmation from the State in question.59 In accordance with the general rule that "the responsibility for substantiating a claim lies with the party which advances that claim [...] the burden lies primarily with authorities of a State that is seeking to apply rules for loss or deprivation of nationality to show that the person affected has another nationality".60 The State should demonstrate conclusively that this is indeed the case, for example, by providing an attestation from the other state of nationality that the person concerned is regarded as a national (see further also Principle 2.3).